strugee/dokku/docs/deployment/builders/nixpacks.md

 ## Usage

+### Requirements

+The `nixpacks` cli tool is not included by default with Dokku or as a dependency.
+It must also be installed as shown on [this page](https://nixpacks.com/docs/install#debian-(and-derivatives-like-ubuntu)).

+Builds will proceed with the `nixpacks` cli for the app from then on.

 ### Detection

+This builder will be auto-detected in the following case:

+- A `nixpacks.toml` exists in the root of the app repository.

-This builder is not auto-detected, and must be selected via the `builder:set` command
+The builder may also be selected via the `builder:set` command

 ```shell
 dokku builder:set node-js-app selected nixpacks